 Climate change and property sales: what conveyancers and legacy officers need to know

-Last month, the Law Society of England and Wales launched a consultation on guidance for conveyancers focusing on how they should advise clients on climate risk.
-The consultation is due to close on Thursday 31st October and the Law Society will publish a Practice Note on their findings.
+Last month, the Law Society of England and Wales launched a consultation on guidance for conveyancers that focuses on how they should advise clients on climate risks.
+The consultation is due to close on Thursday 31 October, with the Law Society set to publish a Practice Note on their findings afterwards.

-So what is the background to this consultation and how does this direction of travel impact legacy officers when they are dealing with property sales?
+So what is the background to this consultation and how does it impact legacy officers when they are dealing with property sales?

 The Practice Note intends to cover:

-• the advice which should be if / when climate change is poses a significant risk.
+- The advice which should be given if / when climate change poses a significant risk.

 In essence, it recognises the growing need to consider climate risks in conveyancing transactions.
-In the UK climate change focus would include more scrutiny for example of the likelihood and impact on a particular property of flood, water shortage (affecting properties with private water supplies such as bore holes), gales but also drought and freezing.
+In the UK, a focus on climate change would include more scrutiny on the likelihood and impact on a particular property of floods, water shortages (affecting properties with private water supplies such as bore holes), gales, droughts and freezing.

 Legacy officers and charity property

-As a legacy officer, the increased focus on climate change denoted by the consultation, means you can expect buyers to start receiving more specific advice on climate risks such as those referred to above.
+As a legacy officer, the increased focus on climate change denoted by the consultation means you can expect buyers to start receiving more specific advice on climate risks.
 This may lead to additional enquires being made of personal representatives and to buyers being even more cautious of properties with obvious risks.
-As ever our advice is that personal representatives should decline to answer enquiries were possible on the basis, they have no direct knowledge of the property.
+Personal representatives should decline to answer enquiries wherever possible on the basis that they have no direct knowledge of the property.
 This approach reduces the risk of future claims.

 Properties and insurance